Coronavirus lockdown laws: What has changed?

 The emergency law needs to be reviewed at least once every 21 days and remains in place until scrapped by the Government.

-Ultimately they can expire after six months of initial introduction if not renewed.
+Ultimately they expire after six months of initial introduction if not renewed.

 Most Read